-This interface specification is one of a family of interface specifications designed to facilitate the implementation of data services constructed Fiber Coax (HFC) cable networks, as well as over coaxial only cable network Figure 1-1, on the follow The generovides the context for this specification in relation to the Cale a over cable rate hce architecture fin G s ir re mil mis antica n fin ler mane stomars m. compr. and the ow eci intr Inc jeg terf (m m nts for data over A lr ۱r PE TT cal CF include PCs. cable se ne etv k conners, and othe ectron equipment.
-This cificate Macintosh Jorks s. n efines the applicable communications s-hdards and protocols as needed to implement a cable modem interface to the CPE.
+This interface specification is one of a family of interface specifications designed to facilitate the implementation of data services over Hybrid Fiber Coax (HFC) cable networks, as well as over coaxial-only cable networks.
+Figure 1-1, on the following page, provides the context for this specification in relation to the data over cable reference architecture and the other interface specifications in the family.
+This specification defines the interface requirements for data over cable services between a cable modem and the customer premise equipment (CPE).
+The CPE may include PCs, Macintoshes, workstations, network computers, and other electronic equipment.
+This specification defines the applicable communications standards and protocols as needed to implement a cable modem interface to the CPE.
 It applies to cable systems employing HFC and coaxial architectures.
 Specifically, the scope of this specification is to:

-- Describe the communications protocols and standards to be employed - Specify the data communication requirements and parameters that will be common to all units - Describe any additional application-unique interface requirements to ensure support for data over cable services
+- Describe the communications protocols and standards to be employed - Specify the data communication requirements and parameters that will be common to all units - Describe any additional application-unique interface requirements to ensure support for data-overcable services1

-The intent of this document is to specify open protocols, with a preference for existing, well-known and well- accepted standards.
+The intent of this document is to specify open protocols, with a preference for existing, well-known and well-accepted standards.
 This interface specification is written to provide the minimal set of requirements for satisfactory communication between the cable modem and CPE.